directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 ### Create Blog Post Listing

 Each blog post links to a page that does not yet exist.
-In the `blog` directory, create a new directory called `[slug]` with the neccesary files as usual:
+In the `blog` directory, create a new directory called `[slug]` with the necessary files as usual:

 _.page.js_